jbsparrow/CyberDropDownloader/docs/reference/configuration-options/settings.md

 * scan\_folder
 Sets the starting point for the file scan

-Each direct child of the scan_folder is recursively scanned ,and files are moved to sort_dir based on your settings
+Each direct child of the scan_folder is recursively scanned ,and files are moved based on your settings

-If not set then the downloads_dir is used instead
+If this is not set then the downloads_dir is used instead
 ***

 * sort\_downloads